unionai/unionai-docs/source/core-concepts/workflows/dynamic-workflows.md

 You can define a dynamic workflow using the `@dynamic` decorator.

 Within the `@dynamic` context, each invocation of a [`task()`](https://docs.flyte.org/en/latest/api/flytekit/generated/flytekit.task.html#flytekit.task) or a derivative of the [`Task`](https://docs.flyte.org/en/latest/api/flytekit/generated/flytekit.core.base_task.Task.html#flytekit.core.base_task.Task) class leads to deferred evaluation using a Promise, rather than the immediate materialization of the actual value.
 While nesting other `@dynamic` and `@workflow` constructs within this task is possible, direct interaction with the outputs of a task/workflow is limited, as they are lazily evaluated.
-If you need to interac with the outputs, we recommend separating the logic in a dynamic workflow and creating a new task to read and resolve the outputs.
+If you need to interact with the outputs, we recommend separating the logic in a dynamic workflow and creating a new task to read and resolve the outputs.

 The example below uses a dynamic workflow to count the common characters between any two strings.